 Q. What safety equipment do I need?

 A. The safety requirements for monohulls, which apply to yachts racing under either the PHRF or ORC handicap systems, are posted under Race Info, Notices of Race.
-The Three Long Courses have been designated as Coastal and the Swiftsure Inshore as Inshore.
-An ‘X’ to the right of each safety requirement indicates where it is mandatory for either the Coastal or Inshore category.
+The Three Long Courses have been designated as ‘Coastal’.
+Details of each Offshore Special Regulation requirement indicates where it is mandatory or recommended for the Swiftsure Three Long Courses.

 The safety requirements for multihulls racing under the PHRF handicap system for the Juan de Fuca course is posted under Race Info, Notices of Race.
-These safety requirements were developed in consultation with representatives of the Northwest Multihull Association and the British Columbia Multihull Society.
+These Offshore Special Regulation requirements were developed in consultation with representatives of the Northwest Multihull Association and the British Columbia Multihull Society.

 Q. Are there any major changes to the safety requirements for 2024?

-A. The safety equipment requirements for monohulls and for multihulls are provided under Race Info, Notices of Race.
+A. The Offshore Special Regulation requirements for monohulls and for multihulls are provided under Race Info, Notices of Race.
 There are few changes for 2024 but racers should read all of the regulations applicable to their race course.

 Q. Do I need to have insurance for my boat?